 by Matt Slick

-I'd heard a lot about the Harry Potter books--how they were filled with the occult, witches, spells, potions, and more.
+I'd heard a lot about the Harry Potter books, how they were filled with the occult, witches, spells, potions, and more.
 Emails came in asking me to comment on the books, so I finally read one.
-"Harry Potter and the Sorcerer's Stone" by J. K. Rowling was my intro into the series.
+"Harry Potter and the Sorcerer's Stone," by J. K. Rowling, was my intro to the series.

 In the book, Harry Potter is an orphaned young boy.
 His parents were killed by an evil sorcerer named Voldemort who, for some unknown reason, couldn't kill Harry when he was an infant.
 The child is then delivered to his relatives who are Muggles, people who do not believe in magic.
 Harry, who is unaware of his true parentage and the world of magic, spends 10 years living in dingy conditions under the stairs of these selfish and uncaring Muggles.
 Finally, a giant named Hagrid appears with a startling invitation to study at Hogwarts School of Witchcraft and Wizardry.
 Of course, Harry attends and is introduced to the previously unknown world of magic.
 The rest of the book takes place at the school.
 The occult flavor of the book is aptly represented in some of the course books required for the classes at the school: The Standard Book of Spells, A History of Magic, Magical Theory, Magical Drafts and Potions, The Dark Forces: a Guide to Self-Protection, etc.

 I offer two criticisms.
 First the subjective.
 I found that after I had finished reading the book, I was more open to accepting occult ideas.
-I was desensitized a bit to the occult--having spent a few days vicariously involved in it.
-The result was that these dark ideas were simply on my mind, and I was more "aware" of and accepting of the ideas of sorcery, casting spells, using potions, etc. And in a very small way, I noticed my interest in reading the Bible had diminished.
-Now, this is just me and my experience, very subjective; and I do not claim that it is normative.
+I was desensitized a bit to the occult, having spent a few days vicariously involved in it.
+The result was that these dark ideas were simply on my mind and I was more "aware" of and accepting of the ideas of sorcery, casting spells, using potions, etc. And in a very small way, I noticed my interest in reading the Bible had diminished.
+Now, this is just me and my experience, very subjective, and I do not claim that it is normative.
 It is just my observation of how I felt about it.
-Nevertheless, I can't help wondering how it might effect the young, impressionable kids who are hooked on the books.
+Nevertheless, I can't help wonder how it might affect the young, impressionable kids who are hooked on the books.
 As a Christian, I can't see the influence being a positive one.

 But, as a Christian, I cannot recommend that Christians read the Harry Potter books.